Annual Sports Medicine Symposium

 Orthopedic Specialty Clinic (BOC AP# P3624) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.

-This program is eligible for a maximum of 3.0 EBP Category hours/CEUs.
-As well as up to 5 Category A hours.
+This program has been approved for a maximum of 5.5 EBP Category hours/CEUs, as well as up to 2.5 Category A hours.
 ATs should claim only those hours actually spent in the educational program.

 Your Local Leaders in Orthopedics

 We are your local orthopedic specialists and leaders in our specialty.
-Our doctors are Board Certified.
-Drs.
-Larson, Chung, Kirchmier, Krushinski and Waverly have not only completed the required orthopedic training, but also one year fellowships in their designated areas of expertise.
+Our doctors are Board Certified and have not only completed the required orthopedic training, but also one year fellowships in their designated areas of expertise.

 Dr. Larson completed fellowships at UCLA in joint replacement and sports medicine.
 He performs all types of knee, hip, and shoulder surgery.